Shuzaiku/dissidia-battlegrounds-docs/docs/nav/create-moveset.md

 ## Creating base animations
 All the basic animations required for the role are located within `<RoleFolder>/Animations`, the automation system will take care of assigning them their proper places, so all you have to do is assign the animation id to these.

-To create a custom run animation when a weapon is equipped, create a `StringValue` called 'weaponrun' in `<RoleFolder>/Animations` and set its `Path` attribute to `{ character }.Animate`, then all you have to do is parent any animation you'd like to `weaponrun`.

 ![Basic animations](../img/moveset-guide-16.png)

 ???+ info